 In May 2005, we sold WBP, which conducted our sheet music operations, to Alfred Publishing.
 No gain or loss was recognized on the transaction, as the historical book basis of the net assets being sold was adjusted to fair value in connection with the accounting for the Acquisition.
 Due to our continuing involvement with WBP, it was not reported as discontinued operations.
-For the three months ended June 30, 2005, the operations sold generated revenues of approximately \$8 million; operating income of \$1 million; operating income before depreciation and amortization expense of \$1 million; operating income of \$1 million; operating in
+For the three months ended June 30, 2005, the operations sold generated revenues of approximately \$8 million; operating income of \$1 million; operating income before depreciation and amortization expense of \$1 million; and net income of approximately \$1 million; operating income before depreciation and amortization expense of \$1 million; operating income before depreciation and amortization expense of \$1 million; and net income of approximately \$1 million.